 Pagers Were First Developed To Assist Which Professionals?

-If a doctor needed to be recalled to the hospital using the 1950s model, the hospital would call a local station and give the name of the doctor they needed to contact.
-The station would then take a piece of movie film (the standard 16mm variety) that had the doctor’s specific identification code imprinted on it.
-That piece of film would then be fed into a machine with a primitive scanner which would read the identification code and then transmit it to the tower which would then amplify it up to 25 miles around the base station.
+If a doctor needed to be recalled to the hospital using the 1950s model, the hospital would call a local station (operated by Telanswerphone, Inc.) and give them the name of the doctor they needed to contact.
+The station would then take a piece of movie film (the standard 16mm variety) encased in a plastic stick that had the doctor’s specific identification code imprinted on it.
+That piece of film would then be fed into a machine with a primitive scanner, which would read the identification code and then transmit it to the tower, which would then amplify it up to 25 miles around the base station.
 The doctor in question would turn on his radio receiver at least once per hour to listen for his number being broadcast.
-This would indicate he was needed in some capacity and he would in turn phone back to his hospital or the transmitting station to receive a more specific notice.
+This would indicate that he was needed in some capacity and he would, in turn, phone back to his hospital or the transmitting station to receive a more specific notice.

-The service cost $12 a month (equivalent to roughly $100 in today’s money) and was extremely popular with doctors, soon spreading to other professionals with time-sensitive jobs.
-By the mid-1950s Motorola was mass producing radio pagers for the New York City region.
+The service cost $12 a month (equivalent to roughly $127 in today’s money) and was extremely popular with doctors, soon spreading to other professionals with time-sensitive jobs.
+By the mid-1950s, Motorola was mass producing radio pagers for the New York City region.